VirtoCommerce/vc-github-actions/check-pr-regression-label/README.md

 ### pullNumber:

-Labelled for regression PR number
+PR number labeled for regression

 ## Example of usage